Feyerabend/ABC80/BEFORE.md

 > Seven-S will be the new weapon to fight the computer giants like IBM, Honeywell-Bull, CDC etc.

+Maybe a bit ironic is the cirumstance that DIAB (as the company later was called), was later on bought in 1994 by Bull recently renationalized.

+The functions of the computer is described such as it could be used for word processing, data collection, as a terminal, remote batching, stock-keeping, inventory, personnel, salaries, etc. suitable for then current office needs.
+A remark is also that smaller companies could use this computer, as well as larger (through the terminal function).

+Also other applications are possible, programmable calculator systems, process control, and industrial programmable controller system are mentioned.

 [^diab]: https://en.wikipedia.org/wiki/Dataindustrier_AB
 [^diabsv]: https://sv.wikipedia.org/wiki/Dataindustrier_AB
+[^triad]: See https://www.df.lth.se/~triad/diab/archive/Seven%20S/1974%20SevenS%20konceptstudie.pdf (probably archived by Linus Walleij).